 Dosage is the same as for people.
 It's safest to dilute the remedies to minimise the alcohol content, especially when giving to birds and other small animals.
 If you dilute them the amount of alcohol is reduced to trace levels, and should not cause a problem.
-For this reason we recommend making up a treatment bottle and giving the diluted drops on a treat.
+For this reason we recommend making up a mixing bottle and giving the diluted drops on a treat.

 Some remedy makers produce alcohol-free remedies, which might be marketed as being 'for children' or 'for animals' or just as 'alcohol free'.
 If you can get these where you live they can be a good option for animals (and anyone who wants to avoid alcohol).
 The Bach Centre has a limited supply of alcohol-free remedies, so if you can't source them locally we may be able to help.

 Reading one of the recommended books can help you choose remedies for an everyday problem: